therealklanni/secret-squirrel/README.md

 ## Features

-- 🔍 Scans repositories for potential sensitive information
+- [x] 🚀 Written in Rust for maximum performance
-- 🕒 Digs through Git history to find previously committed secrets
+- [x] 🔍 Scans repositories for potential sensitive information
-- 🎯 Can focus on staged files only (perfect for git hooks)
+- [x] ⚙️ Configurable pattern matching and ignores
-- ⚙️ Configurable pattern matching and ignores
+- [ ] 🕒 Digs through Git history to find previously committed secrets
-- 🚀 Written in Rust for maximum performance
+- [ ] 🎯 Can focus on staged files only (perfect for git hooks)

 ## Installation